 But, is AMH a reliable marker for the number of remaining eggs?
 Theoretically, the larger the number of small follicles, the higher the AMH; but, as mentioned above, AMH is more a measure of the functional capacity of the follicles and not the actual count.
 Because of this, many now propose that we define ovarian reserve tests, like AMH, as measures of “functional, responsive, or dynamic” reserve (Monniaux 2014, Findlay 2015, Lambalk 2015).
 Additionally, studies exploring the normative trend in women with an unknown fertility status unfortunately capture all women—women with and without infertility, so the spread for age-expected values is large.

-What we don’t know, at least not yet, is what the true value of AMH is in terms of future chance for pregnancy.
-This is, in large part, because there are many other factors that can contribute to infertility beyond ovarian reserve—like male or tubal factor infertility—that are not being taken into consideration.
+What we don’t know, at least not yet, is what the true value of AMH is in terms of future chances for pregnancy.
+This is, in large part, because there are many other factors that can contribute to infertility beyond ovarian reserves—like male or tubal factor infertility—that are not being taken into consideration.
 And here, again, having a detailed reproductive history becomes critical.
-Remembering that AMH is a measure of functional ovarian reserve, and not absolute count, practitioners should not rely solely on its value as a predictor for future reproductive potential or chance for future pregnancy.
+Remembering that AMH is a measure of functional ovarian reserve and not absolute count, practitioners should not rely solely on its value as a predictor for future reproductive potential or chance for future pregnancy.